aery1803/SOW-Price-List/README.md

 ## API Endpoints

-- **Content Routes**: Defined in `src/routes/contentRoute.js` and implemented in `src/controllers/contentController.js`.
+- **Price List Routes**: Defined in `src/routes/priceListRoute.js` and implemented in `src/controllers/priceListController.js`.
-  - `GET /content/:language`: Fetch content by language.

 ## Sequelize Models

-- **Content Model**: Defined in `src/models/content.js`.
-Represents the `content` table in the database, storing terms and their associated language information.
+- **Price List Model**: Defined in `src/models/priceList.js`.
+Represents the `PriceList` table in the database, storing prices of various product and services.

 ## Contributing